 Lake Michigan has a maximum length of 307 miles and a surface area of 22,404 square miles.
 The maximum width is 118 miles, and the minimum width is 91 miles.
 Among the five great lakes, Lake Michigan is the third largest by surface area.
 In terms of volume, it is the second largest.

-It has been estimated that the shores of Lake Michigan are home to around 12 million people.
+It has been estimated that its shores are home to around 12 million people.
 Most of the people reside in the Milwaukee and the Chicago metropolitan areas.
 Often called the Third Coast of the country, Lake Michigan also comprises numerous beaches.

-Some of the state and local parks that are situated on the shores of Lake Michigan are Grand Haven State Park, Grand Mere State Park, Chicago Park District Beaches, Holland State Park, Mears State Park, to name a few.
+Some of the state and local parks that are situated on the shores are Grand Haven State Park, Grand Mere State Park, Chicago Park District Beaches, Holland State Park, Mears State Park, to name a few.